ess-dmsc/just-bin-it/README.md

 required arguments:
   -b BROKERS [BROKERS ...], --brokers BROKERS [BROKERS ...]
                         the broker addresses
-  -t TOPIC, --topic TOPIC
+  -t CONF_TOPIC, --conf-topic CONF_TOPIC
                         the configuration topic
 ```

-## How to run
+## How to run just-bin-it
 This assumes you have Kafka running somewhere with an incoming stream of event
 data (ev42 schema).

-For demo/testing purposes this could be Kafka running on localhost with the
+For demo/testing purposes this could be Kafka running on localhost with
-NeXus-Streamer running in the background using the SANS_test_reduced.hdf5
-dataset.
+generate_event_data.py running (see Generating fake event data below).

 Start the histogrammer from the command-line:
 ```